 _bitmap.AddDirtyRect(new Int32Rect(0, 0, depthWidth, depthHeight));

 Back to the XAML code, you can change the background of the Grid (or whatever) element is behind the Image element and have the background of your choice.
-For example, this code results to the following image:
+For example, this code results in the following image:

 <SolidColorBrush Color="Green" />